-Observations: The percentage of time spent in collective communications to the total application time is roughly 10-40% as we scale across GPUs on the evaluated systems.
+Observations: The percentage of the application training time spent in collective communications with either MPI or NCCL to the total application time is roughly 10-40% as we scale across GPUs on the evaluated systems.
 On Fugaku, for the data parallel execution, the computation time scales with the number of CPUs, while the MPI communication time does not.
 Besides, for the model parallel execution, the scalability of the computation time is lower than that of the data parallel execution.
-This is because model parallelism is applied only to the conv3d layer.
+This is because model parallelism is applied only to the conv3d layer and not to the fully-connected layer.
 Also, the communication time increases as the degree of model parallelism is increased.
 This is due to the communication overhead caused by the data transfer in the halo region when performing spatial partitioning in the conv3d layer.